 Add a complimentary daytime guided motor coach and walking tour to Montmartre and Sacre Coeur and you have the best value in town.

-Built in 2002 and refurbished in 2010, the CroisiEurope Seine Princess is similar on a smaller scale to most of Europe’s river cruise ships.
+Built in 2002 and refurbished in 2010, CroisiEurope Seine Princess is similar though on a smaller scale to most of Europe’s river cruise ships.
 With only two decks, this ship holds a cozy maximum of 138 passengers in only 67 cabins.

 The lounge-bar is comfortably furnished with plush sofas and chairs and still has room for a good-sized dance floor.
 The dining room on the lower deck is flanked by large picture windows.
 There’s a large sundeck that’s nearly the length of the ship with deck chairs, loungers and a few tables.